Johan ‘Liquorice’ Bülow – Cooking Up Success With PR

 “It’s difficult and expensive.
 KPI materials and reports are nice to have and you can potentially learn a lot from them.
 But we simply haven’t got the resources for hiring people to sit around and measure things.”

-At Hypefactors, we believe that measuring is an important for effective PR.
+At Hypefactors, we believe that measuring is important for effective PR.
 And in fact, it needn’t be difficult – check out how you can keep track of and improve your publicity here.